junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 He complies, struggling to open up his eyes again, running into the angel's worried face.

-The angel moves his hands to his wound, staring and frowning with focus, as if he's trying something really hard, he's trying to do something with his wound.
+The angel moves his hands to his wound, staring and frowning with focus, as if he's trying something really hard; he's trying to do something with his wound.

 "What are you doing?"
 Dean asks.

 "Healing you," Castiel answers with sad, sad eyes.
 "But it's not working.
-I think it's the sigils, it's blocking my grace.
+I think it's the sigils; it's blocking my grace.
 I can't even heal myself."

 "I'm useless."
 He slumps back, sitting on his heels, looking defeated.